ghemsley/meme-generator/README.md

 Memes can be liked, unliked, commented on, edited and deleted.
 Comments can be edited and deleted as well.
 Users can edit or delete their accounts as long as they know their current password, otherwise the admin user can also edit and delete any account that has been created.

 Once you've liked some memes, they should show up on your 'Likes' page, accessible from your user's account page.

-When a meme is created, the image chosen at the creation page will be saved under the `public/uploads` directory.

 This app hasn't been tested with very large images very much, so there may be some limitations there.